MrAminiDev/NetOptix/README.md

 9. Blocking all IP ranges of the private network to prevent NetScan and abuse
 10. Change server port automatically
 11. Blocking Iranian ISPs separately
+12. Install and configure fail2ban automatically to increase ssh security
-12. Other features coming soon...
+13. Other features coming soon...

 # Installation Script
 To install, simply run the following command on your server